 Use only mild soap and a damp cloth to clean the tool.
 Never let any liquid get inside the tool; never immerse any part of the tool into a liquid.
 Always let the tools cool down before packing them away.

 What to do if your Heat gun won’t turn on?

 Heat gun troubleshooting and solutions

 - Heat Gun will not start: Cord not plugged in?
-Plug tool into a working outlet.
+Plug the tool into a working outlet.
 Possible damage to the heating element.
 Replace the heat gun.

 - Circuit fuse is blown: Replace circuit fuse.
 If the electric heat gun causes the circuit fuse to blow, discontinue use immediately and have the heat gun replaced.
 Also, check the load on the power circuit.
 Move to a new outlet or turn off other power-hungry devices.
 Heat guns use a lot of amps.

-- The circuit breaker is tripped: Reset circuit breaker.
+- The circuit breaker is tripped: Reset the circuit breaker.
 If the heat gun repeatedly causes the circuit breaker to trip, check the load on the circuit from other devices.
 If no other devices are being used replace or repair the heat gun.